 At the Advanced Light Source synchrotron at Lawrence Berkeley National Laboratory we are determining the electronic structure of solid materials that are raised to temperatures on the order of the Fermi Temperature, where we test the boundaries of conventional solid-state theory and plasma theory.

-At the large NIF laser at Lawrence Livermore National Laboratory we compress material to 10 times normal density at billion atmosphere pressures, and determine the equation of state of materials through dynamic radiography and inelastic x-ray scattering, on a platform that is designed for inertial confinement fusion experiments.
+At the large NIF laser at Lawrence Livermore National Laboratory we compress materials to 10 times normal density at billion atmosphere pressures, and determine the equation of state of materials through dynamic radiography and inelastic x-ray scattering, on a platform that is designed for inertial confinement fusion experiments.

-At the LCLS x-ray free electron laser at the SLAC National Accelerator laboratory we test fundamental plasma theories for example by measuring the lowering of the ionization threshold of atoms under dense and high temperature conditions.
+At the LCLS x-ray free electron laser at the SLAC National Accelerator Laboratory we test fundamental plasma theories for example by measuring the lowering of the ionization threshold of atoms under dense and high temperature conditions.

 At our tabletop laser system at Lawrence Berkeley National Laboratory, adjacent to the UC Berkeley campus, we study the energy and information flow in electronically excited molecular systems.

 We often develop new tools and then apply them to a broad set of science problems.
 One of our tools is an ultrafast camera for measuring x-rays on picosecond timescales, called a streak camera, which helps us take pictures of materials as they evolve under high energy density or extreme conditions.

 (b) An image of a 60-ps x-ray pulse that is undergoing absorption in carbon; this picture displays the response to rapid heating, ionization, and plasma dynamics in a high temperature solid (for an example of this work see Phys.
 Rev. Lett.
 106, 167601 (2011) or Sync.
 Rad.
 News 25, 12 (2012)).